mohd-muddassir99/MakeoverMonday-TableauProjects/Total TV and Streaming snapshot of US in 1 year #MOM W30 -2024/Readme.md

 # Total TV and Streaming snapshot of US in 1 year - [Nielsen](https://www.nielsen.com/insights/2023/sports-gave-broadcast-channels-a-second-straight-month-of-viewing-gains-in-september/)
 Do you know Streaming Hits 40% of U.S. TV Usage for the First Time
 ## Introduction:
-This Tableau dashboard presents a visualization of **The World's Highest Paid Athletes in 2023** based on **Forbes** data.
-The dataset includes key metrics such as total earnings, on-the-field earnings, and off-the-field earnings, along with the athletes’ names, sports, and rankings.
-The interactive dashboard provides a comprehensive view of how different athletes and sports contribute to earnings, offering insights into the financial landscape of professional sports.
+This Tableau dashboard provides a comprehensive snapshot of TV and streaming viewership in the U.S. over the past year, offering insights into the most used streaming platforms and trends in viewership share across different categories.
+By integrating visual elements such as platform logos and interactive filters, the dashboard delivers an intuitive and engaging exploration of media consumption patterns.

 - **Explore More About MakeOver Monday** 🔗: https://makeovermonday.co.uk/
 - **To Download the dataset** : https://data.world/makeovermonday